Gahanna-Jefferson Church of Christ

 3. We don’t need some special guidance of the Spirit to understand the Word; the Word of God itself is the Spirit’s own revelation of God’s will!

-B. THE REAL REASONS
+B. THE REAL REASONS PREVENTING BIBLE UNDERSTANDING

 1. Many make little or no effort